jsai28/newsgist/README.md

 ## Overview

-Newsgest uses a data pipeline orchestrated by Prefect to:
+Newsgist uses a data pipeline orchestrated by Prefect to:

 1. Fetch headlines from GDELT (news data provider)
+2. Deduplicate articles by URL and title
-2. Extract full article content
+3. Extract full article content
-3. Generate embeddings using SentenceTransformers
+4. Generate embeddings using SentenceTransformers
-4. Cluster similar articles using HDBSCAN
+5. Cluster similar articles using HDBSCAN
-5. Summarize clusters using Google Gemini AI
+6. Summarize clusters using Google Gemini AI

 ## Tech Stack